prog4biol/pfb2023/pfb.md

 >>> dna.count('T')
 4
 ```
-> The number of times 'T' is found is returned.
+> The number of times 'T' is found and returned.
 The string stored in 'dna' is not altered.

 #### Replace one string with another